[BRINDLEKIN TALES – Book 5: Chapter 12]

 Flaco’s in the box, loving the private darkness therein, and the coolness that provides.
 Oops!
 She just moved from the box to the cot, and vanished under the covers.
 I almost sat on her one day, because I didn’t realize she was there!
 She’s quite the stealth ninja.

 I’ll let them rest for another two hours, before taking them on their afternoon poopies, and visiting with the cannabis shop’s greeter, whoever that will be today.
-Usually that’s Anastasia, but could be Kelly.
+Usually that’s Vanessa, but could be Koby.

 – Zeke K-Holmes